 Most of the time when we travel, we are looking for new places to stay that we can review for my blog and website.
 But sometimes, we want to go back to a place we really liked in the past.

 So, before I begin searching for new places, I always look back over our own reviews here on tinyTowable.com.
 If you've not checked out our reviews before, please take a few minutes to do so.
-There are over 80 different campgrounds (and a few RV Parks) that we've actually visited.
-There are a ton of photos, plus our rating and notes on things that are important to us.
+There are almost 1000 different campgrounds (and a few RV Parks) that we have personally visited.
+I've included a ton of photos, plus our rating and notes on things that are important to us.

 A Few Final Thoughts